 APIs as a critical enabler

-Applying these best practices can help insurers successfully leverage APIs to differentiate and develop the unique experience that will help them win customers of the digital future.
-By assessing their API needs upfront; optimizing for reusability; building strong security into the API gateway; enforcing monitoring and management of APIs; and embracing visibility with governance, insurers can avoid many of the common pitfalls faced on their API integration journey.
+Applying these best practices can help financial services firms and insurers successfully leverage APIs to differentiate and develop the unique experience that will help them win customers of the digital future.
+By assessing their API needs upfront; optimizing for reusability; building strong security into the API gateway; enforcing monitoring and management of APIs; and embracing visibility with governance, can help enterprises avoid many of the common pitfalls faced on their API integration journey.

-To find out more about how APIs are driving digital transformation in insurance and beyond, check out APIs - Key Enablers of Digital Transformation in Insurance and Open APIs: A New Frontier.
+To find out more about how APIs are driving digital transformation in financial services & insurance, and beyond, check out APIs - Key Enablers of Digital Transformation in Insurance and Open APIs: A New Frontier.